mpangrazzi/string-calculator-kata/INSTRUCTIONS.md

 Once you have Node.js up and running, you have to:

 1. Clone this repository
+2. `cd string-calculator-kata` or repo's folder
-2. Run `npm install` from the CLI
+3. Run `npm install` from the CLI

-Note that the only dependency here is [AVA](https://github.com/sindresorhus/ava), a *very* nice test runner.
+Note that the only "big" dependency here is [AVA](https://github.com/sindresorhus/ava), a *very* nice test runner.

 ### Run tests